- SUMMER CAMP Ages 6-16

 The three registration stations upon your arrival are.

 BE POSITIVE!
 The experience begins at home with you.
 Let your child know how excited you are for them and their new experience.
 Help your child understand the time period that they will be at camp.
 Do not tell your child that they may come home if they don’t like it.
 If you do, you are instilling the idea that commitments can be broken and you take away commitment on your part and on the camper’s part, as well.
-We know you want to your child to succeed in whatever they try.
-Your child should be ready and willing to accept his or her complete stay at camp with trust, a willingness to change, grow and to become more independent.
+We know you want your child to succeed in whatever they try.
+Your child should be ready and willing to accept his or her stay at camp with trust, a willingness to change, grow, and to become more independent.

-Each camper is provided with wash, dry and fold service once in the first week of camp and then twice a week every week thereafter.
+Each camper is provided with wash, dry and fold service once in the first week of camp and twice a week each week thereafter.
 Clothing must be WELL MARKED to prevent possible mix up or loss.
 Campers are provided a take-home laundry bag for their use at camp and one to bring their laundry home in.
-Lost or missing clothing is not the responsibility of circle F. We will make every effort to find and notify you of any lost or missing clothing.
+Lost or missing clothing is not the responsibility of Circle F. We will make every effort to find and notify you of any lost or missing clothing.

-Parents/legal guardians of campers who require transportation to/from the Orlando airport must notify the camp office of the specific details.
+Parents/legal guardians of campers who require transportation to/from the Orlando airport must notify the Camp office of the specific details.
 There is a charge of $100.00 per camper per trip for this service.
 Please have your camper arrive and/or depart from the airport in the late morning/early afternoon when possible.
 Written confirmation of flights must be provided.

 Our climate is rather ideal for camping.
 Regular summer clothing is adequate.
-Our days are warm but pleasant and the nights are mild.
+Our days are warm, but pleasant and the nights are mild.
 Cabins and public buildings are outfitted with air conditioning.

 Each session camp takes an optional trip to a local major amusement park.
-The cost for the trip which included transportation, tickets, and meals at the part is $140.00 which can be paid at any time by calling the camp office.
+The cost for the trip which included transportation, tickets, and meals at the part is $160.00 which can be paid at any time by calling the camp office.

-Session One – Islands of Adventure
+Session One – Busch Gardens

-Session Two – Universal Studios
+Session Two – Islands of Adventure

-Session Three – Busch Gardens
+Session Three – Universal Studios

 Session Four – Magic Kingdom

 Paintball is held three times per week for two periods (about 2 ½ hours each day).
 The charge for this is $65.00 per week.
 We supply all guns (Specially designed not to fire at full speed), balls, and safety equipment.
 Campers my not bring their own equipment and must be 10 years of age.
 Some families like to leave spending money in a camper account with the camp office for souvenirs or extra food and drink on excursions.
 Older campers often to like to order pizza for a late night snack at camp.
 It is not mandatory to leave money for this purpose and should be discussed with your camper and their counselor to determine need.
-Any money left for a camper is collect at registration and will be distributed by the camp per your instructions.
+Any money left for a camper is collected at registration and will be distributed by the camp per your instructions.
 In the case of excursions, the money is given to the camper the morning of the trip.
 For the younger campers, you may want their counselor to hold the money for them.